Real-time data insight and foresight with analytics: a case study for a large cellular network provider

 Data Storing layer

+The cluster of Columnar Database has been deployed by dividing the Hot storage (NVME SSD) and Cold storage (HDD).
 Hot storage is a limited set of dimensions and metrics that the client defines as those that need the fastest possible access.
 Such storage is capable of preparing data in milliseconds or seconds for all time.
 This is achieved through the correct preparation of the data structure, as well as reduced data sets, on which the search will be carried out and focusing only on the necessary ones.

 Cold storage, in turn, is capable of storing huge amounts of data but at a much slower rate of data issuance.
 All dimensions and metrics are stored in the cold storage for the entire time, which allows, although not quickly (we are talking about minutes and tens of minutes), to get any necessary data.